protree/ioBroker.tractive-gps/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* (bluefox) Remove the old code and rewrite GUI
-* (bluefox) BREAKING CHANGE: Maybe you must enter your credentials again
+* (bluefox) BREAKING CHANGE: You must enter your credentials again
+* (bluefox) Old code has been removed and GUI has been rewritten
+* (bluefox) Dependencies have been updated

 ### 1.2.0 (2024-04-28)
 * (mcm1957) Adapter requires node.js >= 18 and js-controller >= 5 now